Javed Siddiqui: Cinema and television

-After having graduated in Urdu Literature from Rampur, Javed Siddiqi moved to Bombay (now Mumbai) in 1959, where he worked as a professional journalist for various Urdu dailies like Khilafat Daily and Inquilaab.
+After having graduated in Urdu Literature from Rampur, Javed Siddiqui moved to Bombay (now Mumbai) in 1959, where he worked as a professional journalist for various Urdu dailies like Khilafat Daily and Inquilaab.
 Soon after that, he went on to lead his own newspaper, Urdu Reporter.

 He started his career as a dialogue writer in Satyajit Ray's Shatranj Ke Khilari in 1977.

-Since then, he has been highly regarded for his works in different genres of film making, including art films of parallel cinema, like Umrao Jaan, Mammo, Fiza, Zubeidaa and Tehzeeb; as well as commercial hits, such as Baazigar, Darr, Yeh Dillagi, Dilwale Dulhania Le Jayenge, Raja Hindustani, Pardes, Chori Chori Chupke Chupke and Koi...
+Since then, he has been highly regarded for his works in different genres of film making, including art films or parallel cinema, like Umrao Jaan, Mammo, Fiza, Zubeidaa and Tehzeeb; as well as commercial hits, such as Baazigar, Darr, Yeh Dillagi, Dilwale Dulhania Le Jayenge, Raja Hindustani, Pardes, Chori Chori Chupke Chupke and Koi...
 Mil Gaya.

 He has also written scripts for serials like Shyam Benegal's Bharat Ek Khoj, Ramesh Sippy's Kismet, Yash Chopra's Waqt and others.

 Theatre

 Siddiqi has worked in theatre.
 He was national vice-president of Indian People's Theatre Association (IPTA), and later contributed to the origin and functioning of the Marathi IPTA, and has been associated with it as a national member.

 His play Tumhari Amrita, an adaptation of A R Gurney's classic American play Love Letters attained cult success.
-It had only two actors (Shabana Azmi and Farooque Shaikh) reading out letters to each other with neither change of set or costume.
-It ran for 21 years until Farooque Shaikh's death on December 28, 2013, and is one of the longest-running plays in India.
-Since its debut at Prithvi Theatre on February 27, 1992, the play has been performed all over the world, including a performance at the United Nations, the first Indian play to do so.
+It had only two actors (Shabana Azmi and Farooq Sheikh) reading out letters to each other with neither change of set or costume.
+It ran for 21 years until Farooq Sheikh's death on 28 December 2013, and is one of the longest-running plays in India.
+Since its debut at Prithvi Theatre on 27 February 1992, the play has been performed all over the world, including a performance at the United Nations, the first Indian play to do so.

 This was followed by Saalgirah, starring actress Kirron Kher, a play dealing with the complexity of divorce in modern urban life.

-Siddiqi has ventured into various domains, from Bertolt Brecht to more contemporary themes in his adaptations.
+Siddiqui has ventured into various domains, from Bertolt Brecht to more contemporary themes in his adaptations.
 He has adapted Brecht's play Puntilla and several of his other works.
 His play Andhe Choohe, based on Agatha Christie's The Mousetrap, is one of the world's longest-running dramas.
-Critic Vijay Nair wrote "Javed Siddiqi's lines are as poignant as ever.
+Critic Vijay Nair wrote "Javed Siddiqui's lines are as poignant as ever.
 They leap out of the letters as little gems.
 At times they plead with the incoherence of hurts long stifled.
 At times they flare up like little flames scorching the audience.
 At times they soothe like fresh raindrops after a scorching summer.
-But at all times they have a life of their own and make their presence felt like an invisible third character on stage.
+But at all times they have a life of their own and make their presence felt like an invisible third character on stage."
 His play 1857: Ek Safarnama set in the Indian Rebellion of 1857 was staged at Purana Qila, Delhi ramparts by Nadira Babbar and National School of Drama Repertory company, in 2008.

 His plays include Hamesha, Begum Jaan, Aap Ki Soniya and Kacche Lamhe.